na-na-hi/renget/archive/vffr2.md

 &nbsp;&nbsp;&nbsp;&nbsp;so there might be a stun bar boss in the future.
 Has a short 5sec impair on combo, but &nbsp;&nbsp;&nbsp;&nbsp;unless we get a quick dump phys DPS, this seems to be mainly for her own usage.
 &nbsp;&nbsp;&nbsp;&nbsp;Rewatched due to balljoints - Desu > Teabitch.

+*Sugary Starburst*					/ Shigure Kira &nbsp;&nbsp;&nbsp;&nbsp;Tonedeaf hag idol, replacement for Pardo, has the same non-entry QTE skill as &nbsp;&nbsp;&nbsp;&nbsp;Bronie and Zhuge, and has baked in team SP when she QTEs.
+Motif stigs are locked &nbsp;&nbsp;&nbsp;&nbsp;around the B-piece, but she can use 2pc Bastet or Turg as well as Eden's guns, so &nbsp;&nbsp;&nbsp;&nbsp;if you already have older gear, you can just shuffle it around.
+Niggurath is hotter.

 &nbsp;
 **S-valks**